 Auschwitz and Bergen-Belsen

-In October 1944 the girls were relocated to Bergen-Belsen whilst their mother remained in Auschwitz where she was to die from starvation.
+In October 1944, the girls were relocated to Bergen-Belsen whilst their mother remained in Auschwitz where she was to die on 6 January 1945 from starvation.

-Margot and Anne, already weak, deteriorated further and when a typhus epidemic swept through the camp killing almost 20,000 inmates, the sisters were amongst the victims.
+Margot and Anne, already weak, deteriorated further and when a typhus epidemic swept through Belsen killing almost 20,000 inmates, the sisters were amongst the victims.
 The exact date of their deaths is not known but it was early March 1945, just weeks before the camp’s liberation.

-Otto, the only resident of the secret annexe to survive, returned to Amsterdam following the war knowing that his wife was dead but unsure of his daughters’ fate.
+Otto, the only resident of the annex to survive, returned to Amsterdam following the war knowing that his wife was dead but unsure of his daughters’ fates.
 He learnt, on returning home, of their deaths and received from friends Anne’s diary.
 This man, his life devastated by cruelty and inhumanity, sat down and read the secret diary of his deceased daughter.

-He read of Anne’s desire to be published, to be recognised as a writer and decided to devote the rest of his life to Anne’s work.
+He read of Anne’s desire to be published, to be known as a writer, and decided to devote the rest of his life to Anne’s work.
 He was to die in 1980, aged 91.

 The diary was first published in the Netherlands in 1947 and five years later in the US and the UK.
 The name Anne Frank rapidly became known throughout the world.

 Seventy years later and her name lives on, and Anne’s diary, recognised as a timeless classic, remains essential reading for all humanity.

 Read more about the war in World War Two: History In An Hour.